skateman/floorist-operator/README.md

 ### Stage test

 For the purpose of testing before auto-promotion from staging to production environment we've developed a job with a 24h delay.
-This test job checks for the successful creation of cronjobs and jobs by the operator and it asserts the successful completion of the jobs.
+This test job checks for the successful creation of cronjobs and jobs by the operator, it asserts the successful completion of the jobs and compares the floorist images that the operator is configured with and the one in use by the jobs.

-It is possible to use the test locally, altough with the following limitations:
+It is possible to use the test locally, altough with the following limitation:
 - Job names are not unique: each time the test is re-ran it needs to be deleted first

 To run the test locally: